-The focus is on one error term e_t .
-We calculate the cost function e_t and then propagate the cost function back through the network because of the need to update the weights.
+Let's focus on one error term et.

+You've calculated the cost function et, and now you want to propagate your cost function back through the network because you need to update the weights.

 Essentially, every single neuron that participated in the calculation of the output, associated with this cost function, should have its weight updated in order to minimize that error.
 And the thing with RNNs is that it's not just the neurons directly below this output layer that contributed but all of the neurons far back in time.
 So, you have to propagate all the way back through time to these neurons.